harshmandalgi/titanic-d-tree/README.md

 Link to Dataset: https://www.kaggle.com/competitions/titanic/data

-This is the iconic Titanic ML Dataset – the ideal first challenge for you to dive into ML projects and become acquainted with the technologies and how they work.
+This is the iconic Titanic Machine L Dataset – the ideal first challenge for you to dive into ML projects and become acquainted with the technologies and how they work.